200 Park Avenue, New York, NY 10166-0193 USA

-Mr. Mastro has represented such clients as AIG, Chevron, Amazon, Empire Blue Cross Blue Shield, Estee Lauder, Madison Square Garden, Cablevision, Dow Jones, Verizon, Dart, DraftKings, Home Depot, Daimler, Wynn, JPMorgan, GE Capital, Park Place/Caesar’s, Quest Diagnostics, IAC/Home Shopping Network, Bear Stearns, Bank of New York Mellon, Empire Merchants, Edison Schools, Edison Properties, Peter Kalikow, the LeFrak Organization, Saks, Ziff Davis, UBS Financial Services, Xerox, Octagon, Martina Hingis, Anna Kournikova, and Steffi Graf.
+Mr. Mastro has represented such diverse clients as AIG, Chevron, Amazon, Marsh McLennan, Vale, Madison Square Garden, Dow Jones, Verizon, Dart, DraftKings, Home Depot, Daimler, Wynn, JPMorgan, GE Capital, Estee Lauder, Medallion Financial, Quest Diagnostics, IAC, Bear Stearns, Bank of New York Mellon, Empire Merchants, Lynn Tilton, Peter Kalikow, Related, Vornado, LeFrak Organization, Durst Organization, Saks, UBS Financial Services, Octagon, Martina Hingis, Anna Kournikova, and Steffi Graf.

-Before returning to Gibson Dunn in 1998, Mr. Mastro served as Mayor Rudolph Giuliani’s Chief of Staff and then as New York City’s Deputy Mayor for Operations.
+Before returning to Gibson Dunn in 1998, Mr. Mastro served as Mayor Giuliani’s Chief of Staff and then as New York City’s Deputy Mayor for Operations.
 In that capacity, he was responsible for overseeing all of the City’s operating agencies and budget, and served as the Mayor’s chief liaison with elected officials.
 In the Mayor’s absence, he was authorized to act on the Mayor’s behalf.
-While in the Giuliani administration from 1994 to 1998, Mr. Mastro spearheaded City initiatives to remove organized crime from the Fulton Fish Market, private carting industry, and San Gennaro Festival.
-He also oversaw the successful turnaround of New York City’s Off-Track Betting Corporation.
-For two consecutive years, NY1-TV named Mr. Mastro one of City government’s "Winners of the Year," and Manhattan File magazine featured him among the "45 Most Powerful New Yorkers 45 and Under."
+While in City Hall from 1994 to 1998, Mr. Mastro oversaw many City initiatives, including the removal of organized crime from the Fulton Fish Market, private carting industry, and San Gennaro Festival.
+He also chaired the City’s Trade Waste Commission (now known as the Business Integrity Commission) and engineered the successful turnaround of the City’s OTB operation.
+For two consecutive years, NY1-TV named Mr. Mastro one of City government’s “Winners of the Year,” and Manhattan File magazine featured him among the “45 Most Powerful New Yorkers 45 and Under.”

 In the early 1990s, Mr. Mastro was a Gibson Dunn litigation partner.
 In 1990, he served as Associate Counsel on the Independent Counsel investigation of HUD Secretary Samuel Pierce.
 In 1991, he was appointed Special Master and Monitor of the assets of a Saudi tycoon implicated in the BCCI scandal.